pierre-rouleau/pel/doc/pel-manual.rst

 - ``pel-add-window-to-scroll-sync`` adds the current window to the already existing group of scroll locked windows.
 If there is none it locks scrolling of the current and the next window.
-- ``pel-remove-window-from-scroll-sync`` removes the currenbt window from the group of scroll locked windows.
+- ``pel-remove-window-from-scroll-sync`` removes the current window from the group of scroll locked windows.
 Removing the last one disables the window scroll sync.
 If only one window is left in the group the command informs the user but allows it.
 That way another window can be added to